robomechanics/MiniRHex/Assembly/readme.md

   * For one of the two connections, be sure to switch the orientation of the leg because those will be attached to the opposite side of the robot.

-10.Connect each shaft-leg apparatus to the Dynamixel XL-320 servo motor.
+10. Connect each shaft-leg apparatus to the Dynamixel XL-320 servo motor.
   * Orientation: Make sure the half circle each leg forms faces the front of the robot: towards the side with the mainboard.
   * Detach the center screw in the servo horn, and pry off the horn itself.